-Draft report "assessment of IP interconnection in the context of Net Neutrality"
+Draft report "assessment of IP interconnection in the context of Net Neutrality" (document BoR (12) 33)

 The focus of the paper is on the wholesale level of interconnection between ISPs and other intermediaries in the Internet value chain.
 It analyses how deviations from net neutrality may or may not be reflected at the interconnection level governing transmission of packets across the Internet as a collection of different networks (an Autonomous System).